-The PhD program in Theoretical and Applied Mechanics deals with rigorous theoretical. numerical experimental approaches to solve new problems Applied Mechanics. of Applied Mechanics actually combines concepts and techniques Theoretical Mechanics and other branches of Mathematics to attack complex problems of interest engineering, thus contributing to the growth of new theories and mathematical constructions inspired issues arising from emerging technologies.
+The PhD program in Theoretical and Applied Mechanics deals with rigorous theoretical. numerical and experimental approaches to solve new problems of Applied Mechanics.
+Applied Mechanics actually combines concepts and techniques from Theoretical Mechanics and other branches of Mathematics to attack complex problems of interest for engineering, thus contributing to the growth of new theories and mathematical constructions inspired arising from bv issues emerging technologies.
 Aim of the program is providing the student with a sound basis of mechanics and the related mathematical foundations needed to indipendently attack and solve new research problems.
-In this framework, students are called to master and develop innovative experimental and numerical techniques instrumental to the application of original theoretical emerging insights to fields. program is based on a first block devoted to fundamental aspects, two parallel blocks dealing experimental and numerical methods in mechanics, respectively, and a third dealing block with specific applications.
+In this framework, students are called to master and develop innovative experimental and numerical techniques instrumental to the application of original theoretical emerging insights to fields.
+The program is based on a first block devoted to fundamental aspects, two parallel blocks dealing with experimental and numerical methods in mechanics, respectively, and a third block dealing with specific applications.
 The research focuses on a specific branch of applied mechanics (solid mechanics, fluid mechanics, mechanical systems) and culminates in the final Doctoral Thesis.